 Providers that offer only one activity, even though they present that same activity many times will not be approved for multiple activity provider status.
 A workshop with contents that vary based on the needs of the participants is not considered a repeat presentation but a separate activity that requires separate approval.

-Once approved, multiple activity providers can issue educational credit for up to three years, ending on Dec.
-31. For example, if your application is approved in January, your approval period will be for the full three years; if it is approved in July, the approval period will be for the remainder of that year plus two full years.
+Once approved, multiple activity providers can issue legal specialization educational credit in the approved specialty area for up to three years, ending on June 30.
+For example, if your application is approved in July, your approval period will be for the full three years; if it is approved in January, the approval period will be for the remainder of that period (January to June) plus two full years.

 Your status must be renewed before the expiration of the approval period.
 A renewal application will be sent about three months before it expires to the contact person and address provided to the State Bar.

-Rule 3.114, Title 3, Division 5, Chapter 1 of the Legal Specialization Rules and section 3.602 of the MCLE Provider Rules for your requirements concerning attendance records, certificates of attendance, evaluation forms, promotional materials, auditing and advertising.
+Rule 3.114, Title 3, Division 2, Chapter 2 of the Legal Specialization rules and section 3.602 of the MCLE Provider Rules for your requirements concerning attendance records, certificates of attendance, evaluation forms, promotional materials, auditing and advertising.